 Not a big fan of Strawberry jam?
-Use cherry or raspberry jam or preserves.
-If you don't care for seeds, I wouldn't suggest raspberry because it's usually very seedy.
+Use cherry, raspberry or apricot jam.
 You can use any type of jam, but red or pink looks the best in these heart shaped cookies.

-If you don't own a stand mixer, you can easily use a large bowl with a hand mixer instead.
+No stand mixer?
+Use a large bowl with a hand mixer instead.

 Big on berry flavors?
 Try my Lemon Blueberry Cookies too!